experimentboy/MNIST_experiment/README.md

 # MNIST_experiment
-Handwritten Digit Recognition using Neural Networks See wiki for details
+Handwritten Digit Recognition using Neural Networks.

+See wiki for details.